letterpad/letterpad/README.md

 `yarn seed` will reset the database.
 So use this only in dev environment.
 When you execute this command, it is going to create the prisma client from the env variable `DATABASE_URL`, with which it is going to seed the database.

-> If you want to swith the db to something different like `mysql`, you should change the `DATABASE_URL` and generate the client with the command `prisma:generate`.
+> If you want to swith the db to something different like `mysql`, you should change the `DATABASE_URL` and generate the client with the command `yarn build:db`.

 Then, run the development server: